 Oh, and there is no romance option in The Outer Worlds.
 At least, not for you.
 Some of your companions will live through a love story, which may have a good ending with your help, but your main character is going to remain single.
 Not every space hero is Commander Shepard, and kudos to Obsidian for making such a bold and brave decision.
 When you’re not focused on romancing a certain character, you happen to widen your attention to the rest of your crew stories.
 Eventually, the decision to not include romancing options for a protagonist doesn’t limit the player but leads to the opposite result.

 The Outer Worlds is a 100% Obsidian game from the aspect of the narrative choice.
 Most of the game quests have several options of solving, some put you in moral dilemmas of various difficulty.
 Most of your decisions’ consequences are going to be summed up in a Fallout-like slide-show after you beat the game.

 I do have ambivalent feelings about The Outer Worlds.
 Mechanically it fails to achieve the level of its spiritual predecessor, a masterpiece that this year will celebrate its tenth anniversary.
-But exactly as in the case of Fallout: New Vegas, The Outer Worlds’ main strength is in its vivid, detailed, and highly entertaining story.
+But precisely as in the case of Fallout: New Vegas, The Outer Worlds’ main strength is in its vivid, detailed, and highly entertaining story.
 Or stories, to be precise.
-Stories, that inhale life into the mechanically dull game.
-Stories, that make all the difference.
+Stories that inhale life into the mechanically dull game—stories that make all the difference.